morphismtech/distributors/README.md

 # Distributors
 ## Unifying Parsers, Printers & Grammars

-This library provides mathematical abstractions for coders to write parsers that can also be inverted to printers.
+This library provides mathematically inspired abstractions for coders to write parsers that can also be inverted to printers.

 ## introduction
 The term "distributor" is a synonym for "[profunctor](https://ncatlab.org/nlab/show/profunctor)".
 Jean Bénabou who invented the term and originally used “profunctor,” then preferred “[distributor](http://www.entretemps.asso.fr/maths/Distributors.pdf)”, which is supposed to carry the intuition that a distributor generalizes a functor in a similar way to how a distribution generalizes a function.